ke177409/Kara-Evans/README.md

 My primary motivation is assisting others, whether it be in locating a missing document or resolving a technical issue.
 I'm eager to elevate my abilities to support my prospective team members and enhance the lives of those they serve.

-**Currently situated in Cleveland, Ohio, I am actively seeking full-time positions and am open to hybrid or remote opportunities.**
+**Currently situated in Cleveland, Ohio, I am actively seeking a position in data analytics and am open to onsite, hybrid, or remote opportunities.**

 ### To gain a more comprehensive insight into my background and qualifications, download my [resume](https://github.com/ke177409/Kara-Evans/blob/main/resume/Evans.Kara.Resume.pdf?raw=true) and take a look at my [project case studies](https://github.com/ke177409/Kara-Evans/blob/main/images/Case%20studies.pdf)!